openandclose/tosixinch/docs/intro.rst

 Introduction
 ============

-| Somehow, I don't like reading on the computer screen.
+Somehow, I don't like reading on the computer screen.
-| In the olden days, I may have printed them in frustration.
-| These days I can convert them to ebooks, of course,
-| but it should be as easy as possible.

-The script is for this purpose.
-It is a helper to convert relatively simple html, text or source code, to relatively terrible pdf file as passable as temporarily printed out paper in a hurry.
+So I frequently convert web pages or other texts to pdf, to read in e-readers.
+And this script helps me to do that.

 ---

-The work is serialized in three, very uncontroversial, stages:
+It divides the job in three, very uncontroversial, stages:

-1. Download html
+1. ``Download`` html
-2. Extract and format the contents to suit for small paged media
+2. ``Extract`` and format the contents to suit for small paged media
-3. Convert to pdf
+3. ``Convert`` to pdf

-Admittedly, there are many applications doing similar things.
-But I find, they are on the one hand too generic, just providing functionalities for users to go a long way to build up with, or, on the other hand too specific, making it hard to promptly adjust or intervene.
+And it basically does what people expect it to do, using the most general technologies.

+But it tries a bit harder to get the job done faster.
-The legend of this script says '*Browser to e-reader in a few minutes*'.
+The legend of the script says, 'Browser to e-reader in a few minutes'.
-Here, I mean the 'in a few minutes' part seriously.
-Too many programs are either 'in a few hours' or 'in a few seconds' kind.
+This constraint ('in a few minutes') generally defines the domain and methods of the script.

 ---

 Some points to consider:

+* The objective is *not* to produce a beautiful pdf. it is to manage to make a marginally readable terrible pdf just for personal reading, from the least work as possible.

-* Many related applications seem to concentrate on major new sites, parsing RSS or home pages for the target articles, sometimes using clever content extraction heuristics on top.
+* Many related applications seem to concentrate on major new sites, parsing specific article pages or RSS for the target htmls.
-  This script may not be suitable for these sites.
+  This script doesn't have special functionalities for these sites.
   It is rather for more static reading contents, like personal blogs or technical documents.

-* The objective is *not* producing a great pdf, adjusting closely to specific intricacies of each site format.
-  Rather, avoiding as far as possible the trouble of having to analyze arbitrary document markup structure, which you couldn't care less about, is the point.

-* Users select articles (urls) themselves.
-  And users write configurations for each site themselves.
-  So it always requires some work, hopefully done in a few minutes.

 * Extraction is the most important part of the script.
   But it is done by very simple and predetermined method.